typescript-eslint/typescript-eslint/packages/eslint-plugin-tslint/README.md

     "tslint/config": ["warn", {
         lintFile: '/* path to tslint.json of your project */',
         rules: { /* tslint rules (will be used if `lintFile` is not specified) */ },
-        rulesDirectory: [ /* array of paths to directories with rules, e.g. 'node_modules/tslint/lib/rules' (will be used if `lintFile` is not specified) */ ],
+        rulesDirectory: [ /* array of paths to directories with rules, e.g. 'node_modules/tslint/lib/rules' (will be used if `lintFile` is not specified) */ ]
-        configFile: '/* path to tsconfig.json of your project */',
-        compilerOptions: { /* ability to override TypeScript compilers options defined in tsconfig.json */ }
     }],
 }
 ```